escottkey/dss/DEVELOPING.md

 encumbered collateral balance of all cdps in the collateralType by the ratio `take`.

-stablecoinSupply can be seized or injected into an collateralType using `changeDebtMultiplier(i, u, debtMultiplierIncludingStabilityFee)`, which increases the `dai` balance of the user `u` by increasing the encumbered stablecoinSupply balance of all cdps in the collateralType by the ratio `debtMultiplierIncludingStabilityFee`.
+debt can be seized or injected into an collateralType using `changeDebtMultiplier(i, u, debtMultiplierIncludingStabilityFee)`, which increases the `dai` balance of the user `u` by increasing the encumbered debt balance of all cdps in the collateralType by the ratio `debtMultiplierIncludingStabilityFee`.

 The practical use of these mechanisms is in applying stability fees and seizing collateral in the case of global settlement.